 The Chinese market in which the Company operates poses certain macro-economic and regulatory risks and uncertainties.
-These uncertainties extend to the ability of the Company to operate an Internet business, and to conduct brand advertising, sponsored search, wireless, e-commerce services, and online games in the PRC.
+These uncertainties extend to the ability of the Company to operate an Internet business, and to conduct brand advertising, sponsored search, wireless, e-commerce, and online game services in the PRC.
 Though the PRC has, since 1978, implemented a wide range of market-oriented economic reforms, continued reforms and progress towards a full market-oriented economy are uncertain.
 In addition, the telecommunication, information, and media industries remain highly regulated.
 Restrictions are currently in place or are unclear with respect to which segments of these industries foreign owned entities, like the Company, may operate.
+The Chinese government may issue from time to time new laws or new interpretations on existing laws to regulate areas such as telecommunication, information and media.
+In September 2005, The State Council Information Office issued Administrative Regulations for Internet News Information Services, which impose certain restrictions on news reporting.
+Regulatory risks also encompass the interpretation by the tax authorities on current tax laws and regulations, including the applicability of certain preferential tax treatments.
 The Company's legal structure and scope of operations in China could be subjected to restrictions which could result in severe limits to the Company's ability to conduct business in the PRC.